 The airSlate Dashboard and every other page of the platform is clean, modern, simple to navigate, easy to understand, and there’s always more than one way to reach your desired results.

 Additionally, everything within the process is easy to use.
-Even our conditional logic and Bots are completely no-code (codeless), meaning set them up in the Flow’s settings and bam!
+Even our conditional logic and Bots are completely no-code (codeless), meaning set them up in the Template’s settings and bam!
 You’re done; the Bots are ready to work until you disable them or set them to be disabled.

-When generating new forms, or a number of Flow types including PDF’s you already have, everything is seamless.
+When generating new forms, or a number of Template types including PDF’s you already have, everything is seamless.
 You can take a corporate PDF, add fields to be filled by employees, set-up a Bot to automate the process of compiling the results into a spreadsheet, and be done in less than a couple of hours.

 Collecting electronic signatures, and in the correct order is a simple, seamless, and quick procedure.
 The document approval workflow has probably never been easier; all it takes is a little footwork to get it up and running.
-Once done, you have a Flow already prepared for that approval process and you don’t need to do it again.
+Once done, you have a Template already prepared for that approval process and you don’t need to do it again.

 So we’ve built it up quite a lot, let’s get to some features to back up our claims, followed by examples.